-Use this method if your client device has a Wi-Fi Protected Setup PIN number.
+Use this method if your client device does not have the WPS button, but has a Wi-Fi Protected Setup PIN number.

-Step 1: Keep the default WPS Status as Enabled and click the Add device button in Figure 4-2, then the following screen will appear.
+Step 1: Keep the default WPS status as Enabled and click the Add device button in Figure 4-2, then Figure 4-5 will appear.